 CNC machining is an integral part of many industries — getting the tools and parts you need at an accuracy that’s tough to beat.
 Businesses are often looking for ways to trim their budgets — and CNC machining cost reduction is no exception.
-By understanding the process and the factors that impact the price, you may be able to reduce your CNC machining cost.
+To reduce CNC machining prices, you should first understand the machining process and various factors that affect the price.

 What Impacts the Cost of CNC Parts?

 If you’re interested in CNC machining cost reduction, first you have to understand the factors that impact the cost of CNC parts — machining time, start-up costs, material costs and more.
-Here is some background information on each of these factors that can be used to ultimately reduce CNC machining cost.
+Here is some background information on each of these factors that can be used to ultimately reduce production costs:

-- Start-up Costs: These costs are fixed.
-They are in place to cover the cost of CAD file preparation and process planning.
+- Start-up costs: These costs are fixed.
+They are in place to cover the cost of CAD file preparation and product planning.
 For small volumes, start-up costs can be significant.

-- Other Manufacturing Costs: Some CNC machined parts come with special requirements — like tight tolerances or thin walls.
-These often require specific tools, more and additional processing steps — it also requires lower machining speeds.
+- Other manufacturing costs: Some CNC machined parts come with special requirements — like tight tolerances or thin walls.
+These often require specific tools, more and additional processing steps and lower machining speeds.
 All of these factors can impact the machining time, which ultimately drives the cost up.

 Tips for Reducing CNC Machining Cost

-There are changes you can make in each of these areas — machining time, start-up costs, materials costs and other manufacturing costs — to help with CNC machining cost reduction.
-There are some product requirements that you won’t be able to change, but taking steps to ensure your design is optimized can significantly reduce CNC machining cost.
+To help with cost reduction, you can make changes in CNC machining time, start-up costs, materials costs and more.
+There are some product requirements that you won’t be able to change, but taking steps to ensure your design is optimized can significantly reduce costs.
 Here are a few of our tips for reducing CNC machining costs.